 - Bake for 30 mins or until the cheese on top is melted and golden.
 Cover and set aside for 1 hr before serving, to allow the flavours to mingle.
 Even better warmed up the next day.

 This is Nigel’s 291st blog on Gentleman’s Portion.
 The SEARCH function at the top works really well, if you want to look back and see some of his previous stories.
-The link to Gentleman’s Portion: The Cookbook is now live, priced at $9.99 or £9.99.
+The link to Gentleman’s Portion: The Cookbook is now live, well priced at $9.99 or £9.99 and available on Amazon, Apple Books, Barnes & Noble, Google, Kobo and Scribd.

 Categories: Simply food